Grape Varieties

 A most hideous and boring grape.

-Unfortunately undergoing a mini revival by those seduced by its occasional tendancy to over crop and provide bulk filler for sparkling wines.
+Unfortunately undergoing a mini-revival by those seduced by its occasional tendency to overcrop and provide bulk filler for sparkling wines.

 The skins will block up your press and the juice will usually taste like an old potato and cabbage in your finished wine.
 That being said there are fans of the rustic style.